kevinpanaro/esp8266_micropython/README.md

 # esp8266_micropython
 ###### MQTT light component for Home Assistant with ws2812 LED's, and an esp8266 (Nodemcu) flashed with MicroPython

+####Features:
+1).
+Control your MQTT Lights from Home Assistant
+2).
+When a color is picked, the relative brightness of that color is set on the brightness slider 3).
+When a color is picked, and the brightness slider moved, the current color moves as well

 ##Setup the Board:
 I used [esptool.py](https://github.com/themadinventor/esptool) to flash the micropython to the board